This resource aims to support practitioners deploying differential privacy

 model, which we previously defined as local and global DP.
 For the local

-DP protocol, we yield no trust to the central curator, thus we can
+DP protocol, we place no trust in the central curator, thus we can

 perfectly accept a model where the curator is adversarial, since the